JojOatXGME/gtl/README.md

     // -- or --
     Buffer buffer(bufferName);

 Each of this classes are movable but not copyable.
+The resources are freed on destruction.